Image by Oli Götting from Pixabay

 website

-Domain-Driven Design by Eric Evans promotes the idea that that to develop software for a complex domain, we need to build Ubiquitous Language that embeds domain terminology into the software systems that we build.
-DDD stresses defining models in software, and evolving them during the life of the software product.
+Domain-Driven Design by Eric Evans promotes the idea that to develop software for a complex domain, we need to build Ubiquitous Language that embeds domain terminology into the software systems that we build.
+DDD stresses defining models in software and evolving them during the software product's life. | ||

 Release It!
-(2nd Edition) by Mike Nygard’s is about architecture design and decisions regarding stability and how to build "cynical" software.
-Besides the well known stability patterns like circuit breakers and bulkheads the book introduces foundational knowledge about running systems in production, from processes to network to security, also covering more process oriented questions like deployments or handling security.
+(2nd Edition) by Mike Nygard’s is about architecture stability decisions and how to build "cynical" software.
+Besides the well-known stability patterns like circuit breakers and bulkheads, the book introduces foundational knowledge about running systems in production, from processes to network to security, also covering more process-oriented questions like deployments or handling security. | ||

 Designing Data Intensive Systems by Martin Kleppmann is a mini-encyclopedia of modern data engineering.
-Not a practice or a cookbook for a particular Big Data, NoSQL or newSQL product, the book lays down the principles of current distributed big data systems.
-Covers replication, partitioning, linearizability, locking, write skew, phantoms, transactions, event logs, and much more.
+It covers replication, partitioning, linearizability, locking, write skew, phantoms, transactions, event logs, and much more. | ||

 reading notes